-For any vegan anybody who’s listening to this who are travelling but cannot do it on a tour for instance?
+For any vegan anybody who’s listening to this who is traveling but cannot do it on a tour for instance?
 What would be some travel advice you could give them for this on how to find food or friends?

 How do you see in general that the movement will evolve over the next coming years?

-And the vegan scene in Bangkok and Thailand specifically I mean compared to Europe, it seems to me a little small.
+And the vegan scene in Bangkok and Thailand specifically I mean compared to Europe, seems to be a little small.
 What is your take on veganism in Bangkok?

-Maybe we can go more in depth on some of the travels you have coming up.
+Maybe we can go more in-depth on some of the travels you have coming up.
 I checked out your website and so it’s already sold out.
-What do you plan to visit in Rwanda and what are the kinds of activities will you do?
+What do you plan to visit in Rwanda and what are kinds of activities will you do?

 What is the typical food in Rwanda?